domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-cli.md

     swagger tofile --help
     ```

-2. Generate a Swagger/OpenAPI document from your application's startup assembly
+2. Generate an OpenAPI document from your application's startup assembly

     ```terminal
     swagger tofile --output [output] [startupassembly] [swaggerdoc]
     ```

     Placeholders and their meaning:
-    * `[output]`: the relative path where the Swagger JSON document will be output to;
+    * `[output]`: the relative path where the OpenAPI JSON document will be output to;
     * `[startupassembly]`: the relative path to your application's startup assembly;
-    * `[swaggerdoc]`: the name of the Swagger document you want to generate, as configured in your application.
+    * `[swaggerdoc]`: the name of the OpenAPI document you want to generate, as configured in your application.

 ## Use the CLI Tool with a Custom Host Configuration